 Sun: Plant in full sun to partial shade.
 Full sun allows for the densest growth leaving very little as far as space between the branches.

 To plant Holly Trees, dig a hole two to three times the width of the tree's root ball.
 Place the plant in the hole with the top of the root ball level with or slightly higher than the surrounding soil.
 Allow at least 5 feet between smaller varieties and up to 25 feet for large, tree-type varieties.
-Holly grows 1-3' per year depending on which variety you choose to add to your landscape.
-Our American Holly Trees that are in 3 gallon nursery pots are typically 4-5 ft in height when we ship them.
+Holly grows 1-3' per year, depending on which type you choose to add to your landscape.
+Our American Holly Trees that are in 3-gallon nursery pots are typically 4-5 ft in height when we ship them.

 Growing Information on Holly Trees

 Holly Trees are typically very disease and pest resistant.
 The spiny or serrated leaves make the tree deer resistant.
 Most Hollies need both female and male plants to produce berries.
-Nellie Stevens Holly has both male and female flowers on the same plant so no pollinator is needed for berries.
+Nellie Stevens Holly has both male and female flowers on the same plant, so no pollinator is required for berries.

 Christmas Jewel Holly was selected for its dark, polished green foliage and large apple-red berries.
-Growth habit is naturally dense and upright.
-Great specimen plant for a privacy or noise screen.
+The growth habit is naturally dense and upright — an excellent specimen plant for a privacy or noise screen.